Bob Russell (Canadian politician)

 Robert A. "Bob" Russell (18 December 1930 – 30 August 2022) was a Canadian politician from Alberta.
-He served as the of the Alberta Liberal Party, and a municipal councillor in St. Albert, Alberta.
+He served as the President of the Alberta Liberal Party, and a municipal councillor in St. Albert, Alberta.

 Early life

 Russell was born in 1930 in California and was raised on a farm in the Burns Lake, British Columbia area where he lived until the age of 14 when the family moved to Lethbridge, Alberta.
 His father served in World War I and World War II.
 Russell was an active sportsman in his teens, winning a Canadian welterweight boxing championship as well as playing junior ice hockey during high school.
 He began working for Canadian Pacific Airlines in 1949 and was eventually transferred to Vancouver, where he married his wife in 1954.
 They moved to St. Albert, Alberta in 1963.

 Provincial politics

 A realtor by profession, Russell first came to prominence by running for the leadership of the Alberta Liberal Party in 1966.
 He was defeated by Calgary lawyer Adrian Berry, but nevertheless ran in the 1967 provincial election as a Liberal in the riding of St. Albert.
 He finished second of four candidates, 527 votes behind Keith Everitt of Social Credit.
 In 1969 he ran for the party's leadership again, losing this time to another Calgarian, John T. Lowery.
 The party had no seats in the legislature at this point, and Lowery responded by exploring coalition options with Social Credit.
 These explorations were opposed by much of the party's membership, including Russell, and Lowery resigned from the leadership without contesting an election.
 This time, Russell was successful in becoming Liberal leader.

 He led the party in the 1971 election, in which it was unsuccessful in winning any seats.
 Russell himself finished third in St. Albert.
 Two years later, in a Calgary-Foothills by-election resulting from the death of Len Werry, Russell placed a distant fourth.
 Following this defeat, he resigned the party leadership in 1974 and was succeeded by Nicholas Taylor.